TENNLab-UTK/framework-open/markdown/risp.md

 generated in the same way:

 ```
-UNIX> ed tmp.txt                       # I'm adding "noisy_seed": 1 to the processor parameters in the network
+UNIX> ed tmp_network.txt                       # I'm adding "noisy_seed": 1 to the processor parameters in the network
 1199
 /noisy_std
         "noisy_stddev": 0.01,